-Turtle Beach Corporation ("Turtle Beach" or the "Company"), headquartered in San Diego, California and incorporated in the state of Nevada in 2010, is a premier gaming accessory company with expertise and experience in developing, commercializing and marketing innovative products across a range of large addressable markets under the Turtle Beach® and ROCCAT® brands.
-Turtle Beach is a worldwide leading provider of feature-rich headset solutions for use across multiple platforms, including video game and entertainment consoles, handheld consoles, personal computers, tablets and mobile devices.
-ROCCAT is a leading provider of gaming keyboards, mice and other accessories focused in the personal computer peripherals market.
+Turtle Beach Corporation ("Turtle Beach" or the "Company"), headquartered in San Diego, California and incorporated in the state of Nevada in 2010, is a premier audio and gaming technology company with expertise and experience in developing, commercializing and marketing innovative products across a range of large addressable markets under the Turtle Beach® and ROCCAT® brands.
+Turtle Beach is a worldwide leader of feature-rich headset solutions for use across multiple platforms, including video game and entertainment consoles, handheld consoles, personal computers ("PC"), tablets and mobile devices.
+ROCCAT is a gaming keyboards, mice and other accessories brand focused in the PC peripherals market.

-VTB Holdings, Inc. ("VTBH"), a wholly-owned subsidiary of Turtle Beach and the owner of Voyetra Turtle Beach, Inc. ("VTB") and Turtle Beach Europe Limited ("TB Europe"), was incorporated in the state of Delaware in 2010.
-VTB was incorporated in the state of Delaware in 1975 with operations principally located in Valhalla, New York.
+VTB Holdings, Inc. ("VTBH"), a wholly-owned subsidiary of Turtle Beach and the owner of Voyetra Turtle Beach, Inc. ("VTB"), was incorporated in the state of Delaware in 2010.
+VTB, the owner of Turtle Beach Europe Limited ("TB Europe"), was incorporated in the state of Delaware in 1975 with operations principally located in Valhalla, New York.